GShuttleworth/spring-petclinic-cicd/readme.md

 > `sudo` may be required to successfully run the following commands.
 1.  ```bash
-    docker login -u <email> gshuttleworth.jfrog.io
+    docker login gshuttleworth.jfrog.io
     ```
-2. If asked for a password, any non-empty password will work as the Artifactory repository will allow annonymous users.
+2. No password should be required as the Artifactory repository will allow annonymous users.

 3.  ```bash
-    docker pull gshuttleworth.jfrog.io/gshuttleworth-docker/spring-petclinic-cicd-image:8
+    docker pull gshuttleworth.jfrog.io/gshuttleworth-docker/spring-petclinic-cicd-image:10
     ```
     > Image version tag may need to be updated as new builds are created.